-Construction Phase Submittals: The design professional is to provide the following at the completion of the construction design phase:
+Construction Phase Submittals: The design professional is to provide the following after the construction design phase:

 Provide a complete final specification for the IT systems.
-Address all applicable requirements of the ITS guide specifications and CSI Division 27 activities and items
+Address all applicable requirements of the IT guide specifications, CSI Division 27 activities, and items

-Provide notes and cross references for common work results in specifications.
+Provide notes, and cross-references for common work results in specifications.
 Place notes in related sections.

-Provide a complete final of plans for the IT systems.
-Address all applicable requirements of the ITS guide specifications and CSI Division 27 activities and items.
+Provide a complete final set of plans for the IT systems in CAD and PDF.
+Address all applicable requirements of the IT guide specifications, and CSI Division 27 activities, and items.

-Provide notes and cross reference notes and for all common work on related plans.
+Provide notes, and cross-reference notes, and for all common work on related plans.

-Provide notes for all transitions and instructions related to ceilings, confined spaces, walls, floors and other spaces.
+Provide notes for all transitions, and instructions related to ceilings, confined spaces, walls, floors, and other spaces.

-Provide notes for specific instructions to the contractor for IT related work activities.
+Provide notes for specific instructions to the contractor for IT-related work activities.

 Ghost ceiling plans to IT drawings.

-Note all IT rooms and spaces are to be clear to deck above.
+All IT rooms, and spaces are to be clear to the deck above.

-Provide outlet schedule that includes each Outlet ID shown on the IT plans, final room numbers Room, outlet requirements (Ports), Performance Requirements (i.e. Category 5E or 6 10 G), Activation requirements for voice and data, Set type (i.e. single line, digital multi line service set, FAX, wall phone, Code Blue Emergency Phone, elevator phone, alarm etc. Verify outlet schedule to program requirements.
-Provide in electronic format to ITS and on plans as this will be used to assemble the cut sheet.
+Provide outlet schedule that includes each Outlet ID shown on the IT plans, final room numbers Room, outlet requirements (Ports), Performance Requirements (i.e. Category 6 or 6A 10 G), Activation requirements for voice, and data, Set type (i.e. single line, digital multi-line service set, FAX, wall phone, Code Blue Emergency Phone, elevator phone, alarm, etc. Verify outlet schedule to program requirements.
+Provide in electronic format to ITS, and on plans as this will be used to assemble the cut sheet.